CoderTaegyeong/my-first-portfolio/README.md

 ## Welcome to my Github page!

 This is a website for my portfolio.
 Every content on this website is for personal use. **You cannot edit, use or share my files.** Feel free to explore the contents and report issues if you have problems running files.
 I'll add more contents once I'm finished making them.
+I'm currently working on the concrete design of my portfolio website.
+I'll apply those to this Github page soon.

 ### Introduction
 Hi, I'm Taegyeong Kim.
 I'm currently 23 years old, and a college graduate who doesn't have a job experience in Web Design.
 My major is English.
 However, I have taking 'Web Design class for Web Publishers' for 6 months.
 It officially ends on September 30th, but lessons are over.
 For more information on who I am, please visit https://linkedin.com/in/taegyeong-kim-8521a8179.
 If you want to talk to me, come to my Twitter account or email address on my LinkedIn page.